JoshuaBedford/dotfiles/readme.md

-# Installation instructions (Joshua Bedford's Version)
+# Installation instructions

-Though the instructions Dries's Dotfiles contain are fantastic, I've found a few of the steps to be unnecessary.
-So here are the steps that have worked for me:
+Though the instructions Dries's Dotfiles contain are fantastic, my personal touches have rendered some of the steps unnecessary or inaccurate.

 1. Update MacOS to the newest available version.
 2. Download the dotfiles.